valentine/docs.hackerspace.sg/docs/handbook/membership.md

 ## How do I sign up?

 Drop by HackerspaceSG and get to know us.
-Hang out for a week or two, just so that we can know you better, and so that you are sure that you really want to be part of the community.
+Hang out with us for a few days, just so that we can know you better, and so that you are sure that you really want to be part of the community.

 (Please refer to our [Visiting The Space](visiting) page for more information.)